 He has been active since the early 1970s in the promotion of consciousness as a scientifically tractable problem, and has been particularly influential in arguing that consciousness can now be approached using the modern tools of neurobiology and understood by mechanisms of theoretical physics.
 He has also been influential in examining mechanisms of self-organizing systems in the brain and nervous system for cognitive function exemplified by his work in memory, and nervous system optimization.
 He has likewise applied optimization strategies to movement and gait, cognition, and coma recovery.

 He is also an expert in clinical nutrition with over 20 years of clinical experience.
 For the past four years, Dr. Melillo has been an adjunct professor of functional neuroanatomy in the graduate doctoral program in Rehabilitation Neuropsychology at Touro College.
-He has a master's degree in Rehabilitation Neuropsychology and is currently completing his PhD in Cognitive Neuropsychology.
+He has a master's degree in Rehabilitation Neuropsychology and is currently completing his PhD in Cognitive Neuroscience..

-Dr. Melillo is a Life Fellow and Charter Member and is has been granted a President Emeritus status for the The International Association of Functional Neurology and Rehabilitation (IAFNR) after serving as the President for 5 years.
-In 2004 Dr. Melillo with Dr. Gerry Leisman, published Neuro-behavioral Disorders of Childhood: An Evolutionary Perspective and has authored and co-authored scientific papers and chapters in texts, pertaining to brain organization in dyslexia, attention, neglect, and learning disorders.
+Dr. Melillo is a Life Fellow and Charter Member and is has been granted a President Emeritus status from the The International Association of Functional Neurology and Rehabilitation (IAFNR) after serving as the President for 5 years.
+In 2004 Dr. Melillo with Dr. Gerry Leisman, published Neurobehavioral Disorders of Childhood: An Evolutionary Perspective and has authored and co-authored scientific papers and chapters in texts, pertaining to brain organization in dyslexia, attention, neglect, and learning disorders.